top of page

 In 2026, the line between AEC (Design/Construction) and Proptech (Operations) has blurred.
 A BIM-integrated digital twin takes static Building Information Models and infuses them with live data streams from IoT sensors and reality capture.
 This integration creates a "single source of truth" that follows the asset from the first design phase to long-term facility management.

-Real-Time Progress Validation: By comparing live drone scans against the original BIM plan, contractors can detect deviations in real-time, preventing small errors from becoming expensive structural reworks.
+By comparing live drone scans against the original BIM plan, contractors can detect deviations in real-time.
+This prevents small errors from becoming expensive structural reworks.

-Operational Interoperability: Modern twins are built on open standards, allowing them to plug directly into existing Enterprise Resource Planning (ERP) and Computerized Maintenance Management Systems (CMMS).
+Modern twins are built on open standards.
+This allows them to plug directly into existing Enterprise Resource Planning (ERP) and Computerized Maintenance Management Systems (CMMS).

-Decentralized Decision Making: With 5G and edge computing, these workflows allow remote teams to collaborate within a shared 3D environment, reducing the need for high-cost on-site inspections.
+With 5G and edge computing, these workflows allow remote teams to collaborate within a shared 3D environment.
+This reduces the need for high-cost on-site inspections.

 Workflow Stage